unclexo/resume/README.md

 ## Resume of Jobaer Sajeeb

-A full stack PHP developer specializing in zend framework and database-driven based web application development.
+A Mid Level PHP developer specializing in zend framework 2/3 and database-driven based web application development.